marta-huertasp/PGB-S.mikatae/README.md

 - R

 There are also some of the files with the data generated while working on the project.
-- GFF
+- Novel and Known GFFs
-- Fasta files
+- Fasta files of novel and known ORFs and putative proteins

 Maria Artigues, Pablo Joel Choquehuanca and Marta Huertas.